-The NRC's regulations (in 10 CFR 19.12, "Instructions to Workers") require that licensees instruct individuals working with licensed radioactive materials in radiation protection as appropriate for the situation.
-The instruction below describes information that occupational workers and their supervisors should know about the radiation exposure of the embryo/fetus of pregnant women.
+The NRC's regulations (in 10 CFR 19.12, "Instructions to Workers") require that licensees instruct individuals working (training) with licensed radioactive materials in radiation protection as appropriate for the situation.
+The instruction below describes the information that occupational workers (RT students) and their supervisors (Program Director, Clinical Coordinator, Radiation Safety Officer, Clinical Preceptor) should know about the radiation exposure of the embryo/fetus of pregnant women.
 The regulations allow a pregnant woman to decide whether she wants to formally declare her pregnancy to take advantage of lower dose limits for the embryo/fetus.
-This instruction provides information to help women make an informed decision whether to declare a pregnancy.
+This instruction provides information to help women make an informed decision about whether to declare a pregnancy.